SergioMendolia/ytkb/README.md

 url=https://your-youtrack-instance.com
 ```

-If the file doesn't exist, the app will prompt you to create it interactively.

 ### Project Configuration

-Create a `.env` file in your working directory:
+On the first run, the app will ask you to chose a knowledge base and create a .env file with it in the execution folder

 ```
 KB_KEY=your_knowledge_base_key
 ```

-If the `.env` file doesn't exist, the app will prompt you to select a knowledge base.

 ## Usage